feature-engine/feature_engine/docs/user_guide/imputation/EndTailImputer.rst

 .. _end_tail_imputer:

+.. currentmodule:: feature_engine.imputation

 EndTailImputer
 ==============

-The EndTailImputer() replaces missing data with a value at the end of the distribution.
+The :class:`EndTailImputer()` replaces missing data with a value at the end of the distribution.
 The value can be determined using the mean plus or minus a number of times the standard deviation, or using the inter-quartile range proximity rule.
 The value can also be determined as a factor of the maximum value.